-- 5.1 Any party to a dispute referred to the ADR Program may petition the court to exclude the case from dispute resolution if: - (A) The issue(s) to be considered has been previously submitted to dispute resolution: - (B) The issue(s) presents a question of law only; - (C) Other good cause is shown before the judge to whom the case is assigned. - 5.2 The following actions shall not be referred to the ADR Program except upon petition of all parties or upon motion of the court: - (A) Appeals from ruling of administrative agencies; - (B) Forfeitures of seized property; - (C) Habeas corpus and extraordinary writs; - (D) Bond validations; or - (E) Declaratory relief - (F) Actions by the Office of Child Support Services. - 5.3 All cases referred to the ADR Program will be screened to determine whether the case is appropriate for dispute resolution. - 5.4 Family Violence Petitions are never appropriate for ADR and should not be referred to ADR.
-If an alleged victim is also seeking a divorce or other civil relief which would be appropriate for ADR but for the alleged abuse, the case may be released from the ADR requirement or referred to an alternate method of dispute resolution.
-Likewise, cases that involve domestic violence will adhere to the Guidelines for Mediation in Cases Involving Issues of Domestic Violence as adopted by the Georgia Commission on Alternative Dispute Resolution.
-For purposes of the guidelines and the procedures that implement them, domestic violence is defined as follows:
+- 5.1 Any party to a dispute referred to the ADR Program may petition the court to exclude the case from dispute resolution if: - (A) The issue(s) to be considered has been previously submitted to an approved ADR process; - (B) The issue(s) presents a question of law only; - (C) Other good cause is shown before the judge to whom the case is assigned. - 5.2 The following actions shall not be referred to the ADR Program except upon petition of all parties or upon motion of the court: - (A) Appeals from ruling of administrative agencies; - (B) Forfeitures of seized property; - (C) Habeas corpus and extraordinary writs; - (D) Bond validations; - (E) Declaratory relief - (F) Actions by the Office of Child Support Services or - (G) Contempt actions filed in the Griffin Judicial Circuit - 5.3 All cases referred to the ADR Program will be screened to determine whether the case is appropriate for dispute resolution. - 5.4 Criminal cases that involve domestic violence or cases arising solely under the Family Violence Act shall not be referred to mediation from any court.
+However, a case filed as a divorce action or other domestic relations matter that contains a count under the Family Violence Act is not precluded from referral to mediation and shall be screened pursuant to the Rules for Mediation in Cases Involving Issues of Domestic Violence, contained within Appendix D of the Supreme Court Alternative Dispute Resolution Rules.